PeterChauYEG/weather-app/README.md

 ## Weather Single Page App

+### HTML/CSS Webpage
+- Design:

+  Before you begin writing code, it is always best to do some planning.

+  Think about the information you want to see in your website and where it should live in the page.
+You can use mockup tools or an archaic analog mockup system like a whiteboard.

+  Also consider the colors, fonts, layout.

+- HTML and CSS:

+  Convert your mockup into HTML and apply the designs with CSS.

+- JavaScript:

+  Consider making your website functional, making it useful to many users.

+  We will make the icons and background dynamic with some basic JavaScript.
+The code will conditionally assign the weather icon and background based on weather code, provided by OpenWeatherMap.

+  Use document.getElementById() to retrieve the HTML element from the DOM.
+You can apply styles and other attributes to the element, which will render to your page.

 ### JavaScript
 - Get the user's location:
   Lets start by figuring out how we can grab a user's location from the web browser.